HimadriKumariSinha/PartyMind/README.md

 # PartyMind
-Interactive party theme generator built using React that creates personalized party ideas based on user inputs like occasion, age group, and preferences.
+PartyMind is an intelligent party theme generator that simulates AI-based decision-making using rule-based logic to generate personalized party ideas based on user inputs like occasion, age group, and preferences.